Top 10 Factors That Affect Gold Prices in Australia

 · Interest Rates

-Gold generates no interest or dividend.
+Gold generates no interest or dividends.
 Low interest rates decrease the opportunity cost of holding gold and, therefore, make it more attractive to investors.
 Higher interest rates can, on the other hand, cause a decrease in demand for gold.
 Interest rate trends often dictate how attractive gold is compared to other financial assets.

 5. Central Bank Policies Impacting Gold Prices